hashicorp/terraform-provider-aws/website/docs/d/lambda_invocation.html.markdown

 ## Attributes Reference

- * `result` - A map of string values returned from the lambda invocation.
+ * `result` - A result of the lambda function invocation.
+ * `result_map` - This field is set only if result is a map of primitive types.